-Too often, mental illness can be crippling and debilitating, and can make people feel broken or in need of fixing.
-The following is a list of quotes that corrects the narrative—while mental illness can make people feel weak and helpless, endurance and recovery signifies empowerment and strength.
+Too often, mental illness can be crippling and debilitating and can make people feel broken or in need of fixing.
+The following is a list of quotes that corrects the narrative—while mental illness can make people feel weak and helpless, endurance and recovery signify empowerment and strength.

 “The only journey is the journey within.” –Rainer Maria Rilke

 This quote articulates the process of mental recovery, or toward mental stability, with an appropriate noun.
-Recovery is truly a journey, with mentality and inner strength being two very key ingredients.
+Recovery is truly a journey, with mental and inner strength being two very key ingredients.

 “Don’t be ashamed of your story.
 It will inspire others.” –Unknown

 Although we are in a better position now more than ever to comprehend and treat mental health, a stubborn sense of shame continues to surround mental illness, due to the awareness and education that remains to be made.
 But this anonymous quote emphasizes that every story of mental recovery is valuable, and can be used to help others in comparable situations.

 “One small crack does not mean you are broken, it means you were put to the test and you didn’t fall apart.” –Linda Poindexter

 People who have undergone significant mental strife, and in need of recovery, might feel broken or damaged.
 However, Linda Poindexter calls for these people to view this facet of themselves as empowering, rather than debilitating.